joppuyo/acf-image-aspect-ratio-crop/readme.txt

 Yes, the original image data such as is saved under `original_image` key in the returned ACF array.
 You can access data such as alt text, description and title this way.

+= I have an issue or I want to contribute code =

+Please use the [GitHub repository](https://github.com/joppuyo/acf-image-aspect-ratio-crop) to raise [issues](https://github.com/joppuyo/acf-image-aspect-ratio-crop/issues) about the plugin.
+You are also free to send a pull request on GitHub.

+= How is this different from the other plugin? =

+[Advanced Custom Fields: Image Crop Add-on](https://wordpress.org/plugins/acf-image-crop-add-on/) is based on exact image dimensions (like 640x480).
+This plugin uses an aspect ratio such as 4:3 instead.
+Using an aspect ratio is is more convenient when working with responsive images since you care about the aspect ratio more than pixel dimensions.

+Of course, nothing will stop you from using an aspect ratio like 1200:630 which is similar to a pixel amount with this plugin, if you want.

+Also, this the other plugin is not maintained anymore and does not work well with latest ACF versions.
+I try to maintain this plugin as best as I can when new versions of ACF and WordPress come out.

 == Screenshots ==

 1. Cropping an image to 16:9 aspect ratio